Shark Eyes is a visual shark deterrent, designed and used by the most experienced watermen in Australian waters – abalone divers.

 Shark Eyes is simply copying what nature is already doing.

-Mimicry is scientifically proven as a successful defence mechanism seen often in nature.
+Mimicry / Eyespots are scientifically proven as a successful defence mechanism seen often in nature.
 Land and water animals are known to adapt to mimic large false eyes mostly on their rears to fend off predators.
 Mimicry is seen in birds, butterflies, moths, cats, caterpillars, fish and more.

 Humans have successfully used mimicry as a line of defence in India.
 Face masks were applied to the back of the locals heads to protect them from tigers.
-Before face masks were introduced the fatality rate was 60 deaths a year.
-After the introduction of the face masks no fatalities were recorded.
+It reduced the amount of attacks.

 Mimicry is seen in fish to defend from larger predators & humans using mimicry to defend against tiger attacks.